December 1 REWARD OF OBEDIENCE

 Let the righteous smite me in kindness and reprove me; it is oil upon the head;

-All athletes, at some point, face discipline from their coach.
-Whether it was for not working hard in practice or breaking a rule, discipline is sure to come.
+All children, at some point, face discipline from their parents.
+Whether it was for not working hard or breaking a rule, discipline is sure to come.
 How they respond to it makes all the difference.
-Knowing the coach wants them to be their best, they should accept it as a gift from a friend.
+Knowing that the parent wants them to be their best, they should accept it as a gift from a loving parent.
 Christians struggle with the same issues.
 God’s discipline is always for our benefit.
 When God disciplines you, do you accept it as a gift for your long term benefit, or do you resent the pain it brings?

 Do not incline my heart to any evil thing to practice deeds of wickedness, With men who do iniquity; and do not let me eat of their delicacies.

-Athletes know that there are things that they shouldn’t do.
-They do things that will impact their lives and play negatively.
-But they still have to choose not to do what they shouldn’t do.
-Many athletes have destroyed their lives and careers by doing things they knew not to do.
+We all know that there are things that we shouldn’t do.
+Things that will negatively impact their lives.
+But we still have to choose not to do what they shouldn’t do.
+Many people have destroyed their lives and careers by doing things they knew not to do.
 For the Christian, the situation is the same.
 We need to put boundaries around our lives and stay away from the things we know not to do.
 The choice is up to us.
 Are you choosing to stay away from things that will destroy your life?

 O Lord, I call upon You; hasten to me!
 Give ear to my voice when I call to You!

-The job of a coach is to help the player be all he can, which will help his team win.
-To do this, he pushes, prods sometimes yells, and demands more than the player often thinks he has.
-All this to benefit the player.
-A wise player responds with gratefulness to this difficult training.
+A teacher or a coach’s job is to help that student or player be all he can, which will make their lives better.
+To do this, he pushes, prods, sometimes yells, and demands more than the player often thinks he has.
+All this to benefit that person.
+A wise person responds with gratefulness to this difficult training.
 God is even more committed to helping us be all that He created us to be.
 He will ask and teach a person to do more than he thinks he can do.
 He does all of this so that we won’t look back on our lives with regret.
 Are you responding to his training with gratefulness?

 December 31 A NEW THING